soaares/gym-lister-cli/README.md

 - Windows x64 Bit: https://downloadsapachefriends.global.ssl.fastly.net/7.4.29/xampp-windows-x64-7.4.29-1-VC15-installer.exe?from_af=true
 - Linux x64 Bit: https://downloadsapachefriends.global.ssl.fastly.net/7.4.29/xampp-linux-x64-7.4.29-1-installer.run?from_af=true

-After install it, you can click on Start button on the MySql row and connect into the database with Beekeer or similar.
+After install it, you can click on Start button on the MySql row and connect into the database with Beekeeper program or similar.

 ## Running the project